Macomb Public Library

 Interlibrary Loan (ILL)

 Books not available at Macomb Public Library may be borrowed from other libraries via Interlibrary Loan (ILL).
-You may place hold requests electronically on RSACat (http://rsacat.alsrsa.org) or fill out an Interlibrary Loan Request form at the Information Desk.
+You may place hold requests electronically on RSACat (https://alsi.sdp.sirsi.net/client/en_US/MacombPLD/) or fill out an Interlibrary Loan Request form at the Circulation Desk.
 Sorry, requests cannot be made by phone.
-Please allow a minimum of 10 days for books to arrive at Macomb Public Library.
+Please allow approximately 10 days for books to arrive at Macomb Public Library.
 A valid Macomb library card is necessary for Interlibrary Loan.

 Request Forms

-The Library Staff will reserve a book or item from our collection upon your request.
-You may place your holds electronically on RSACat (http://rsacat.alsrsa.org) or fill out the appropriate local request form at the Information Desk.
+The library staff will reserve a book or item from our collection upon your request.
+You may place your holds electronically on RSACat (https://alsi.sdp.sirsi.net/client/en_US/MacombPLD/) or fill out the appropriate local request form at the Information Desk.
 Sorry, requests cannot be made by phone.
 One Book Request form (yellow) or Audio Book Request form (pink) must be completed for each desired item.
 You will be contacted by telephone or e-mail when items become available.

 Fax Machine